 acceptable.
 If you think some third-party code answers too much of the

-question you may inquire about it on Piazza well before the assignment
+question you should check with the TAs well before the assignment

 - Whenever you are using third-party code you must clearly cite your

 source in the relevant parts of the Gradescope submission and indicate

 which parts of your code are not your original work.

 - Please reduce the submissions to contain only the code